-The love you feel for your boyfriend or girlfriend is different from the love you feel for your parents, your grandma, your pet cat, or for ice cream.
+The love you feel for your boyfriend or girlfriend is different from the love you feel for your parents, your BFF, your pet cat, or for matcha choc chip ice cream.

-Suki desu is the most usual and natural way to express like, love or adoration for someone or something.
+Suki is the most usual and natural way to express like, love or adoration for someone or something in Japanese.

 But suki desu said in a tender moment in a long term relationship can mean ‘I love you’ in the way that we usually mean it in English.

-Suki is also the way to say ‘like’ for anything, even inanimate objects.
+By the way, suki is also the way to say you ‘like’ anything, even inanimate objects.